 About the Program

 Have you ever thought about owning your own business?
 Would you like to be a fashion buyer, an advertising executive, a visual merchandiser, or a human resource manager?
-These are just a few areas of study you will be introduced to in the Business Marketing and Management Technology at Pearl River Community College.
+These are just a few areas of study you will be introduced to in the Marketing and Management Technology at Pearl River Community College.
 The program is a two-year course of study designed to provide specialized occupational instruction in all aspects of the marketing and management industry.

 Students in the program participate in “hands on” activities created to prepare them for careers as managers or supervisors in the marketing field.

-The Associate of Applied Science Degree will be awarded upon successful completion of the Business Marketing & Management Technology curriculum.
+The Associate of Applied Science Degree will be awarded upon successful completion of the Marketing & Management Technology curriculum.